telerik/kendo-vue/docs/getting-started/javascript-options-api.md

 ---
 title: First Steps (Options API and JavaScript)
-page_title: Kendo UI for Vue Components Introduction - Kendo UI for Vue Docs & Demos
+page_title: Kendo UI for Vue Components with JavaScript and the Options API Introduction - Kendo UI for Vue Docs & Demos
 description: "Get started with the Kendo UI for Vue Native Components using Vite and Options API."
 slug: getting_started_javascript_options_api
 brand: getting-started